alden12/rxfm/README.md

 # RxFM

-Express you apps using nothing else but the awesome power of RxJs.
+Express your apps using nothing else but the awesome power of RxJs.
 A beautiful, minimalistic framework to natively code the internet in observables.
 The cleanest reactive framework out there.

  ### Hello World:
 ```